micmejia/bible-dump/NKJV/Job/Job 18.md

 Why are we counted as beasts, _And_ regarded as stupid in your sight?

 ###### 4
-You[^a] who tear yourself in anger, Shall the earth be forsaken for you?
+You who tear yourself in anger, Shall the earth be forsaken for you?
 Or shall the rock be removed from its place?

 ###### 5
 "The light of the wicked indeed goes out, And the flame of his fire does not shine.